k2view-academy/K2View-Academy/articles/34_JMX_statistics/Fabric_Monitoring_Air-Gapped_Kubernetes.md

 **Enabling:**

 * MONITORING=default is set in the Fabric pod spec
 * Port 7170 is declared in the container spec
 * Port 7270 is declared in the container spec (if iid_finder is running)
 * Pod has been deployed or restarted with the new environment variable

 **Validating:**

 * kubectl exec confirms MONITORING=default in pod environment
 * jvm.options contains the jmx_prometheus_javaagent-1.5.0.jar javaagent line
 * curl http://localhost:7170/metrics from inside the pod returns Prometheus-format output
 * fabric\_* and jvm\_* metrics are present in the output

 **Connecting:**

-* Collector can reach port 7170 on Fabric pods from its namespace
+* The collector can reach port 7170 on Fabric pods from its namespace
 * Scrape job or discovery rule configured in your collector
 * Metric filtering applied to retain useful families and control cardinality

-* Log collection configured separately using your preferred approach
+* Log collection is configured separately using your preferred approach

 # Related Topics

-* [K2view Observability Architecture for Fabric](/articles/34_JMX_statistics/K2view_Observability_Architecture_for_Fabric.md) — full architecture overview including Thanos federation
+* [K2view Observability Architecture for Fabric](/articles/34_JMX_statistics/K2view_Observability_Architecture_for_Fabric.md) — full architecture overview, including Thanos federation
 * [K2view Kubernetes Monitoring Stack for Fabric](/articles/34_JMX_statistics/K2view_Kubernetes_Monitoring_Stack_for_Fabric.md) — the K2cloud equivalent of this document
 * [How to Enable the JMX Exporter for Fabric](/articles/34_JMX_statistics/How_to_Enable_the_JMX_Exporter_for_Fabric.md) — detailed enablement procedure
 * [How to Verify That Fabric Is Exposing Metrics](/articles/34_JMX_statistics/How_to_Verify_That_Fabric_Is_Exposing_Metrics.md) — validation procedure